kubernetes-sigs/lws/keps/766-DisaggregatedSet/README.md

 The distance between adjacent columns is `1/8`, the `smallestReplicaFraction`.
 The window is two columns wide, or `2/8 = 1/4`, the `largestReplicaFraction`.
 Decode=2 maps to step 5 and defines the window.
 Prefill is at step 6, so it may advance to step 7 but no further until Decode advances.
 The window is then recalculated.

 This moving window is the fractional-lockstep guarantee.
 Roles can move by different replica counts, and they do not have to occupy the same fractional step.
 A planner step starting inside the window remains inside it.
-If observed state is already outside the window, the planner does not reverse applied work; it stops the leading roles and lets lagging roles catch up.
-Per-role limits can trim different parts of a candidate step, so the planner reapplies the window after those limits rather than cancelling every drain when one role cannot move.
+If observed state is already outside the window, the planner does not reverse applied work.
+It keeps the leading role at its current replica count and advances only lagging roles until they return to the window.
+For example, on a new `8P/4D` side, `6P/1D` represents 75% Prefill progress and 25% Decode progress.
+The gap exceeds the `1/4` window.
+The planner does not reduce Prefill from 6.
+It holds Prefill at 6 and allows Decode to grow to 2, bringing Decode to 50% and the gap back to `1/4`.

-The planner also applies readiness-based limits before returning the step.
-If no mutation is currently safe, the controller waits for observed state to change. `MaxSurge` and `MaxUnavailable` are enforced independently for each role.
-They do not provide an atomic availability guarantee across roles.
+The fractional window does not replace rollout budgets. `MaxSurge` and `MaxUnavailable` remain hard limits for each role and may permit less movement than the window.
+Per-role limits can trim different parts of a candidate step, so the planner reapplies the window after applying those limits.
+If no mutation is currently safe, the controller waits for observed state to change.
+The per-role budgets do not provide an atomic availability guarantee across roles.

 #### Issued work and available capacity